 - Students stay in flats located in attractive, quiet areas of London within walking distance of the classroom and many London attractions.

 - Enrollment is limited to 40 students and 20 per group.

 - Leadership London is open to all undergraduate students interested in the study of leadership.

-- Students earn three hours of elective course credit.
+- Students earn three hours of course credit.
 You'll be enrolled by the Center for Global Education once your deposit is received.

-- Students are responsible for the following expenses: passport and/or visa, transportation to, from, and in London, personal travel, all meals, and incidental living expenses.
+- Students are responsible for the following expenses: passport and/or visa, transportation to, from, and in London, personal travel, meals, and incidental living expenses.